Picture Courtesy of: History Channel

 Stan has keynoted numerous special events including the Franklin D. Roosevelt American Heritage Center Museum’s grand opening and the 2003 re-entombment of First Lady Martha & President Samuel Huntington.
 His work has appeared in hundreds of print and digital publications including History Channel's Brad Meltzer's Decoded, The Declaration of Independence, U.S. News & World Report 2006 cover story, “Washington?
 Get In Line" & the Discovery Channel’s “Unsolved History: Plots To Kill Lincoln.”
 He has authored five books, President Who?
 Forgotten Founders; The Rise of the U.S. Presidency and the Forgotten Capitols; Happy Birthdays USA, Economic Home Runs, and America's Four Republics: The More or Less United States.

-Stan is an avid real estate historic preservationist who has re-developed 32 historically significant properties ranging from Vaudeville theaters to Revolutionary War Taverns in five states.
-He is a co-founder of various historic pursuits including the James Monroe Birthplace Commission and Dinosaur Safaris, Inc., in Shell, Wyoming which unearthed five articulated dinosaurs from the Jurassic period.
+Stan is also an avid real estate historic preservationist who has re-developed 32 historically significant properties ranging from Vaudeville theaters to Revolutionary War Taverns in five states.
+He is a co-founder of various historic pursuits including the James Monroe Birthplace Commission.

 Was Delaware, Virginia, or New Hampshire the first US State?